Search and Surveillance Act 2012

 You could also call this:

-"What happens when a Judge gets a report about using a spy device in an emergency"
+"What happens when a Judge gets a report about using a surveillance device in an emergency?"

 When a Judge gets a report about using a surveillance device in an urgent or emergency situation, they can do several things.
-They can give directions about what to do with the information collected from the surveillance device, such as destroying or keeping it.
-They can also report to the head of the agency if they think the surveillance device was not used correctly according to the rules in section 48.
+They can give directions about what to do with the information collected from the surveillance device.
+If they think the surveillance device was not used correctly under section 48, they can report this to the person in charge of the agency.
+They can also order that the person being surveilled is told about it.
+The Judge will only make this order if they think it is more important for the public to know than it is to keep the information secret to protect an investigation, informants, or international relationships.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.